CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ## Prefix Lists

-Prefix lists are access lists for route advertisements (prefixes) that match routes instead of traffic.
+Prefix lists are access lists for route advertisements that match routes instead of traffic.
 Prefix lists are typically used with route maps and other filtering methods.
 A prefix list can match the prefix (the network itself) and the prefix-length (the length of the subnet mask).

 The following example commands configure a prefix list that permits all prefixes in the range 10.0.0.0/16 with a subnet mask less than or equal to /30.
 For networks 10.0.0.0/24, 10.10.10.0/24, and 10.0.0.10/32, only 10.0.0.0/24 is matched (10.10.10.0/24 has a different prefix and 10.0.0.10/32 has a greater subnet mask).